trevorwinser/werewolf/README.md

 You never receive the same role twice.
 Goal:
 Save one player from death and kill one player.
 ---
+Survivor
+Abilities:
+Protect yourself at night.
+Attributes:
+You can only protect yourself twice.
+Goal:
+Survive to the end of the game.
+---
 Abilities:
 Attributes: